 Award and Summer Associate Offer

 As part of our ongoing commitment to promote inclusion and diversity within the legal profession, we are proud to offer The Honorable Walter R. Stone Diversity Fellowship to an outstanding second-year law school student.
 The Fellowship awards a second-year law school student a scholarship of $10,000 and a Summer Associate position at Adler Pollock and Sheehan P.C. (“AP&S”) during the summer of 2023.
 The $10,000 scholarship will be paid upon successful completion of the Summer Associate Program at AP&S. A 2L Diversity Fellow will also receive valuable networking, training and mentoring opportunities.

 About the Fellowship

 The Fellowship is named in Honor of the late Judge Walter R. Stone.
-Judge Stone was the first African-American attorney in the Rhode Island Attorney General’s Office, the first African-American Shareholder at AP&S, a member of the AP&S Diversity Committee and a champion of promoting inclusion for all.
+Judge Stone was the first African American attorney in the Rhode Island Attorney General’s Office, the first African American Shareholder at AP&S, a member of the AP&S Diversity, Equity and Inclusion Committee and a champion of promoting inclusion for all.

 Victoria M. Almeida, Shareholder

 Robert P. Brooks, Managing Partner